 Arts in Context Concentration

 Students interested in studying music can also choose the Arts in Context concentration, in which they study music along with a liberal arts discipline.
 For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing.
 Other majors and minors (such as Psychology, Global Studies, or Politics) also provide broader contexts for music studies.
 See the Arts in Context pages for more information about this option.

 Minor in Contemporary Music

-Undergraduate students from any division of the university who are not majoring in Liberal Arts can elect an academic minor in Contemporary Music, which requires the following five courses:
+Undergraduate students from any college in the university who are not majoring in Liberal Arts can elect an academic minor in Contemporary Music, which requires the following five courses:

 - One introductory course on the history or theory of Western music (LMUS 2010, JMUH 2810, or the equivalent)